James Croesus Stevenson: Life

 He was born in 1822 at 63 Candleriggs in Glasgow, the son of Nathaniel Stevenson (1787–1867), and his wife, Elizabeth Carlile from Paisley.
 His father by 1840 had founded Oswald, Stevenson & Co, cotton yarn agents and was living at Provanside on Stirling Road.
 His partner was James Oswald, and their first premises was at 98 Hutcheson Street.

 He was a partner in Oswald Stevenson & Co, cotton yarn agents of 23 Royal Exchange Square.
 In 1850 James lived at 4 Woodside Crescent in Glasgow.

 He worked as a dye manufacturer for the calico and linen industries in Glasgow.
 Over and above taking over Oswald Stevenson in 1843 he also set up Stevenson Carlile with his cousin, Thomas Carlile.

 He is associated with the importation of sulphur to Britain from around 1870 from the volcanic island of Vulcano north of Sicily.
 At the same time he collected many antiquities from the neighbouring island of Lipari.
 He visited Vulcano so frequently that he built a house there, in Scots Baronial style, still surviving and known as the "Casa Dell Inglese" (the English house).
 This association named him the nickname "Croesus", reflecting both his new-found super-wealth, and his Italian links.

 By 1870 he was still living at his father's house at 4 Woodside Crescent, but is listed independently as a merchant trading from 23 West Nile Street.

-In 1877 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were William Thomson, Lord Kelvin, Alexander Crum Brown, Robert Tennent and John Hutton Balfour.